Gan4x4/sms_locator/README.md

 # sms_locator
-It's simple application allow you to find location of phone by SMS.
+It's simple application allow you to find precise location of phone by SMS.
-Than useful for determine location of children.
+Useful for determine location of children.

 It has some benefits: